 Next few emperors of Han dynasty followed his example.
 Especially careful about prosperity of society was Wen Di Emperor who ruled between 180BC and 157BC.
 He promoted trade and brought prosperity to Chinese Empire and more wealth to people.
 Emperor Wen Di was acting kindly to peasants liberating them from taxes even more than Liu Bang.
 He didn’t attempt to bring strict pressure over lives of people and burden them with too strict laws.
 Emperor Wen Dis rule is often described as generous and with spontaneous functioning of society.
 Wen Di promoted and supported production in all spheres of economy Even with big involvement in economy he wasn’t famous in enjoying luxury and is described as most modest Emperor in Chinese history.

 Peak of Western Han dynasty was reached during rule of Emperor Wu Di.
 He ruled between 141BC and 87BC.
 Emperor Wu Di did very useful things for China.
 He is often described as emperor who built large palaces and liked luxury.
 Anyway he did a lot of useful things for China He made of China the most powerful state of that period in world.
 State system and society were stable and period in China was peaceful.
 Emperor also wanted to expand territories and increase trade influence of China.
-Wu Di started conquest of areas of todays Central and Western China.
+Wu Di started conquest of areas of todays Central, Western China and parts of todays Mongolia.
 It was with aim to secure trade routes.
 At the end of his reign territory of China was doubled.
 Wu Di fought a lot of wars against nomadic tribes at West and North.
 Chinese army stopped invasions of Huns and also entered territories of other nomadic tribes.
 After expansion on North and West Emperor aimed expansion on South and East.
-So by year 100BC Chinese Empire included areas of todays Chinas Provinces of Yunnan, Hainan, Guangdong and Guangxi Zhuang Autonomous Region and Xinjiang Autonomous Region.
-Also it included territories of todays North Korea and Vietnam.
-With that almost 1000 year domination of China over Vietnam started.
+So by year 100BC Chinese Empire included areas of todays Chinas Provinces of Yunnan, Hainan, Guangdong and Guangxi Zhuang Autonomous Region, Inner Mongolia and Xinjiang Autonomous Region.
+Also it included territories of todays North Korea,Mongolia and Vietnam.

 Except conquests of territories Emperor Wu Di did significant things in international politics and trade.
 He sent best diplomats to other countries to Persian Empire, Indo-Greek states in Asia and even further to made trade agreements.
 Zhang Qian was most famous diplomat in his administration.
 About 130BC was established Silk Road that became main route of connection between China, Central Asia and Europe for many centuries..